Mohammed-Lashein/frontend-mentor-hackathon/README.md

 How did I know the structure of the initial state I will need?
 As I mentioned before, I have another prototype project that I experiment with before adding code here.
 But since time isn't on my side, I made one commit showing the final state structure as the initial state.
+____
+### Weather values change on reselecting the same measuring unit?
+In v1 of the project launch, I noticed that trying to reselct an already selected unit caused the weather values like temperature and wind speed to have wrong values.

+After careful inspection, it seems that this was because when a unit is already selected, reselecting it dispatched an action, which calls the utils responsible for numbers conversion to suit the selected unit.

+That's why it is important to check the selected units before dispatching any action in the code.
+And this is where unit testing and TDD shine.
+But since time wasn't on our side in this project, I couldn't follow these practices.
+But thankfully I found that bug.